sk4rd/dots/README.md

 ### Install

-Before installing, all your own config files will be backed up.
+Before installing, all your own config files will be **backed up**.

 ```
 sudo ./install.sh